 In addition, a new Intermediate Water Cherenkov Detector (IWCD) is proposed for HK.
 IWCD will be a kiloton scale Water Cherenkov detector (10 m diameter, 8 m height) instrumented with ~ 500 mPMTs.
-The detector will be located 750 m from the neutrino production target and its elevation in the pit can be varied by controlling the water level of the pit, allowing measurements to be made at varying angles relative to the average neutrino direction, measuring neutrino cross-section at different energies.
+The detector will be located 750 m from the neutrino production target and its elevation in the pit can be varied by controlling the water level of the pit, allowing measurements to be made at varying angles relative to the average neutrino direction, probing different neutrino energies.